 The Sawmill District is slated to become the city's next shopping, arts and entertainment destination.
 It will feature innovative shops like Spur Line Supply Co., a new concept store (opening Sept.
 1, 2017) featuring home goods and furniture, apparel and an apothecary, among other shops.
 Merchandise within its curated and edited layout originates from the Southwest and beyond.

-Albuquerque ShoppingFor the best shopping in Albuquerque, start in Historic Old Town for Southwestern art galleries and Native American crafts and jewelry.
-Keep heading east on Old Route 66, also known as Central Avenue.
-You’ll cruise through the eclectic offerings of Albuquerque’s Downtown and University areas as you enter the boutique retail district Nob Hill, with plenty of hip clothing, home furnishings and Southwestern-style furniture and gourmet food.
+Just east along Old Route 66 (Central Avenue) you'll cruise through the eclectic offerings of Albuquerque’s Downtown and University areas as you enter the boutique retail district Nob Hill, with plenty of hip clothing, home furnishings and Southwestern-style furniture and gourmet food.
 Farther along historic Route 66, discover an antique-hunter’s paradise.

 Main Albuquerque Shopping Areas: